saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-Jekyll-Blog-GitHub-Pages-1.md

   languages (html, css, javascript).
 ---
 ### Preface:
 A few months ago, I wanted to create a simple website, a page with my contact information, and a simple blog where I could keep documentation for projects that I'd work on.
 My current set up is a desktop computer that I use for web developement, and a Chromebook for school.
-As far as general writing goes I prefer my Chromebook since it's easier for me to write away from a desk.
+For the most part it is pretty inconvenient to do any sort of coding from a Chromebook, but for general writing, it's very enjoyable.
+And so, for this project my biggest concern was making sure that I would be able to publish posts from a Vanilla Chromebook without having to code an entire page everytime I wanted to write a blog post.

 I started with a list of things I wanted to accomplish in this project.
 ### Requirements: